DeltaLabo/deltalabo.github.io/index.md

 Fields currently being worked on include IoT, Industry 4.0, Automation, Additive Manufacturing, Plasma and Material Sciences.

 ## Active projects:
-### Triphasic compressor monitoring and cloud uploading firmware with ESP32 (Erick Quirós Gómez)
+### Three-phase compressor monitoring and cloud uploading firmware with ESP32 (Erick Quirós Gómez)
 Falta la descripción
 [_More information_](./another-page.html)
-### LoRa based control and logging system for acueduct ASADA-Samara (Sergio Solórzano Alfaro)
+### LoRa based control and logging IoT system for acueduct ASADA-Sámara (Sergio Solórzano Alfaro)

-Falta la descripción
+This project presents the implementation of Internet of Things (IoT) technologies as a key tool in the compilation of water data that will be input for the management of water resources for the main aqueduct of ASADA.
+The intercommunication of Arad Octave hydro metering devices, liquid level sensors on main tank and the electrical control for pump station was proposed, through the use of a LoRaWAN network and the MQTT communication protocol for remote operation and data publication on the IoT Adafruit IO platform.

 [_More information_](./another-page.html)
-### ESP32 based embedded logger and cloud uploader for anemmometer data for LIENE (Nestor Martinez ???)
+### ESP32 based embedded logger and cloud uploader for wind turbine efficiency data for LIENE (Nestor Martinez Soto)
 Falta la descripción
 [_More information_](./another-page.html)
 ### Modification of a CubePro Trio to implement a Duet Wifi 2 and Dyzedesign extruders (Jairo Rodríguez Blanco & Jeroen van Hoof Gómez)
 Falta la descripción
 [_More information_](./another-page.html)
-### Plasmas Jervis
+### Modular support structure for superconductor coils | Phase II (Carlos Otárola Zúñiga)
 Falta la descripción
 [_More information_](./another-page.html)
 ### Acetona Maite